microsoft/VerifiableCredential-SDK-Android/README.md

     //Name of the verifier/issuer
     val entityName: String,

-    val cardId: String
+    val vcId: String
 )
 ```

 ### Repository Layer
 The repository is an abstraction layer that is consumed by business logic and abstracts away the various data sources that an app can have.
 There are two datasources in our SDK: network and database.

-`CardRepository` - this class saves Portable Identity Cards and Receipts to the database, retrieves cards and receipts from the database, `GET`s presentation and issuance requests, and `POST`s presentation and issuance responses.
+`VerifiableCredentialRepository` - this class saves Verifiable Credentials and Receipts to the database, retrieves vcs and receipts from the database, `GET`s presentation and issuance requests, and `POST`s presentation and issuance responses.

 `IdentifierRepository` - this class save Identifiers to database, retrieves Identifiers from database, and resolves Identifiers.